 The University The University, the second to be established in New South Wales, is situated on 38 hectares in Kensington, an inner south-eastern suburb of Sydney.
-Outside that site it operates a Faculty of Military Studies, located at the Royal Military College at Duntroon in the Australian Capital Territory, the W. S. and L. B. Robinson College at Broken Hill, New South Wales, and has a number of research stations and institutes in other parts of New South Wales.
+Outside that site it operates a Faculty of Military Studies, located at the Royal Military College at Duntroon in the Australian Capital Territory, the W. S. and L. B. Robinson University College at Broken Hill, New South Wales, and it has a number of research stations in other parts of New South Wales.

-Particular emphasis is placed on technological and scientific education; the academic areas covered are applied science; architecture; arts; biological sciences; commerce; engineering (civil, mechanical and industrial, electrical engineering, and surveying); law; medicine; military studies; professional studies (including education, health administration, librarianship, social work and industrial arts); and science.
-A wide range of first degrees, higher degrees and diplomas is offered in these areas and there are appropriate research facilities in these areas.
-The University also operates a number of research and teaching activities and a national school of management-the Australian Graduate School of Management-which offers higher degree and other courses in management.
+The University's academic activities are divided among the following faculties: applied science; architecture; arts; biological sciences; commerce; engineering; law; medicine; military studies; professional studies and science.
+A wide range of first degrees, higher degrees and graduate diplomas is offered and there are appropriate research facilities in these faculties.
+The University also operates a number of research and teaching activities and a national school of management - the Australian Graduate School of Management - which offers higher degree and other courses in management.

-The enrolment in 1976 was 18,378 made up of 14,674 proceeding to first degrees, 2,492 to higher degrees and 618 to diplomas and 594 not seeking to proceed to any qualification.
+The enrolment in 1977 was 18,520 made up of 14,919 proceeding to first degrees, 2,573 to higher degrees and 475 to graduate diplomas and 553 not seeking to proceed to any qualification.

-The full-time staff supporting these activities numbers 3,790 of whom 1,386 are teaching and research staff, and 2,404 are library, technical, administrative, clerical and other staff.
-The Library contains approximately 770,000 volumes.
+The full-time staff supporting these activities numbers 3,829 of whom 1,388 are teaching and research staff, and 2,441 are library, technical, administrative, clerical and other staff.
+The Library contains approximately 824,000 volumes.

-The University spent approximately \$41 million on the recurrent activities of teaching and research in 1976.
-There are buildings at a value in excess of \$72 million on the Kensington site.
+The University's total recurrent expenditure in 1977 was approximately \$61 million.
+There are buildings at a value in excess of \$200 million on the Kensington site.

 Brief History The University was incorporated by Act of the Parliament of New South Wales in 1949 as The New South Wales University of Technology.
-This name reflected the wish of the founders that the University should place emphasis on science and technology and attempt to meet 'the urgent demand in Australia for increasing numbers of technologists and applied scientists'.
+This name reflected the wish of the founders that the University should place special emphasis on science and technology and attempt to meet 'the urgent demand in Australia for increasing numbers of technologists and applied scientists'.